• Skip to primary navigation

 Hot chocolate bombs Pinterest image

-These homemade vegan hot chocolate bombs are such a fun, delicious recipe.
-You get to enjoy creamy, rich hot chocolate, plus watching the bombs explode is so exciting!
-Kids love these and they are perfect for the holidays.
-You'll love that these hot cocoa bombs are also vegetarian, gluten free, dairy free, refined sugar free, and paleo.
+These are the best vegan hot chocolate bombs!
+You get to enjoy creamy, rich hot chocolate, plus watching the bombs explode is so fun!
+Kids love this treat and it is the perfect dessert for the holidays.

 Hot chocolate bombs on a plate with a bowl of marshmallows beside them.